risosi-org/siam-lab-project/README.md

-# NextStore — eCommerce Website
+# NextShop — eCommerce Website

 NextStore is a modern, responsive eCommerce frontend built with **React** and **Vite**.
 It presents a full storefront experience: homepage merchandising, product browsing, product details, and a shopping cart drawer.